hpmicro/hpm_sdk/samples/drivers/mipi_csi/README_en.md

 ## Project Configuration

-Modify `board/xxx/CMakeLists.txt` to select the corresponding panel type (LVDS or MIPI).
+- the sample does not support RGB LCD screen due to the hardware design conflict between onboard RGB and mipi csi pins. modify `board/xxx/CMakeLists.txt` to select the corresponding panel type (LVDS or MIPI).

 ## Notes